John Green: Book banning

 Several of Green's books have been the subject of book banning attempts.
 Looking for Alaska was named the most challenged book of 2015 by the American Library Association, with some people complaining about the book's "offensive language" and "sexually explicit descriptions".
-In September 2022, a group of parents attempted to ban the novel from all Orange County, Florida school libraries, a district Green had attended as a child.
+In September 2022, a group of parents attempted to ban the novel from all school libraries in Orange County, Florida, a district Green had attended as a child.